Did you know that hiring managers only spend an average of 7.4 seconds glancing at your resume?

 Why this works: This resume summary shows four years of administrative assistant experience and success in different agencies.
 It quantifies achievements (10 percent decrease in slack time).
 It also highlights strong organizational skills and a focus on effective documentation.

-Learn the top 10 skills required for an administrative assistant job in 2023.
+Learn the top 10 skills required for an administrative assistant job.

 Bad example: